Voluntary Services | Emergency Pedagogy

 South Africa: Lesedi Waldorf School

-For the children of the Lesedi Waldorf School it is important that both the teachers and the volunteers can live on the school premises.
+With last year’s WOW Day donations, Lesedi Waldorf School started to build a house for teachers and volunteers on the school premises.
+They collected donations to buy the necessary bricks (4,800) for this project.
+For the children it is important that both the teachers and the volunteers can live on the school ground.
 On the one hand, this encourages team spirit and the smooth running of the school and the boarding school, and on the other hand, it makes it possible for the teachers to work at the school at all.
 Many of the new teachers do not come from the surrounding villages, but from far away.
 This is a challenge, because up to now there is not enough space for them in the school.
-Therefore, a new room, in which the teachers can sleep, should be built.

 About the project: